swiftlang/swiftly/Documentation/SwiftlyDocs.docc/getting-started.md

 $ swiftly uninstall main-snapshot
 ```

-# Proxy
+## Installing toolchains through an HTTP proxy

 Swiftly downloads a list of toolchains from https://www.swift.org/ and retrieves them from CDN via https://download.swift.org.
-If your environment requires a proxy, Swiftly will attempt to use the standard environment variables `http_proxy`, `HTTP_PROXY`, `https_proxy` or `HTTPS_PROXY` to determine which proxy server to use instead of making a direct connection.
+If your environment requires a proxy, Swiftly attempts to use the standard environment variables `http_proxy`, `HTTP_PROXY`, `https_proxy` or `HTTPS_PROXY` to determine which proxy server to use instead of making a direct connection.

 To download latest nightly snapshot using a proxy:
 ```